-Roadmap has been prepared, and internal engagement has occurred.
-A Governance framework with internal stakeholders is being developed to progress the next steps to advance this work.
+The roadmap has been prepared and internal engagement has occurred.
+A governance framework with internal stakeholders is being developed to progress the next steps to advance this work.

 Deliver the Wellington Street and Panorama Drive Upgrade Program Stage 1 in partnership with the Commonwealth Government.